nspcc-dev/neofs-testcases/README.md

 Before starting to work on a certain topic, create a new issue first, describing the feature/topic you are going to implement.

 # License

 - [GNU General Public License v3.0](LICENSE)

-## Pytest marks

-Custom pytest marks used in tests:
-* `sanity` - Tests must be runs in sanity testruns.
-* `smoke` - Tests must be runs in smoke testruns.